top of page

 Thy wish accomplished

-B(yawns): Posterity will be delighted, I'm sure (puts on night-cap) - it has been a relief to be able to catch and punish so eminent a scandal-monger as yourself Rogers - good eve - Moretto will show you out
+B(yawns): Posterity will be delighted, I’m sure (T puts on B’s night-cap, H beats a discreet retreat) - it has been a relief to be able to catch and punish so eminent a scandal-monger as yourself, Rogers - good eve - Moretto will show you out

 X